 20th Century U.S. History, U.S. and the World, Military History, War Crimes, The World Wars, Imperial Japan

-Benjamin M. Schneider is a Presidential Scholar and a doctoral candidate in History at George Mason University.
+Benjamin M. Schneider is a dissertation fellow at the Harry Frank Guggenheim Foundation and a doctoral candidate in History at George Mason University.
 He received his B.A. from the University of Rochester, and an M.A. from The George Washington University.
-His major field is 20th century U.S. history, with an emphasis on the U.S. and the world, with minor fields in European military history from 1500-1914, and Imperial Japan from 1854-1949.
-His research interests include American military history and foreign policy, war crimes, international and military law, and military psychology.
-He is currently working on a dissertation dealing with military justice and American war criminals in the European Theater of Operations during the Second World War.
+He is currently working on a dissertation examining the trials of American war criminals in the European Theater of Operations during the Second World War.

 Review of Stephen A. Bourque, Beyond the Beach: The Allied War Against France, in The Strategy Bridge, June 2018.

 Review of Kenneth D. Alford, American Crimes and the Liberation of Paris: Robbery, Rape and Murder by Renegade GIs, 1944-1947, in H-War, January 2018.

 Review of Walter M. Hudson, Army Diplomacy: American Military Occupation and Foreign Policy after World War II, in H-War, March 2017.

 Dissertation Fellowship, Harry Frank Guggenheim Foundation, 2018-2019.